hyunsl/pdsnd_github/README.md

 This project is a project conducted to meet the requirements for the Udacity course: Programming for Data Science.
 It works on the bikeshare data. https://www.udacity.com/school-of-data-science

+The code will be able to generate statistical data related to:
+ 1) bike station
+ 2) bike usage duration
+ 3) bike user

 ### Files used
 chicago.csv
 new_york_city.csv